rahadi94/rahadi94.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in Operations Management (OM) and Information Systems (IS) at the [University of Cologne](https://is3.uni-koeln.de/en/team/doctoral-researchers/ramin-ahadi), and a Visiting Ph.D.
+I am a Ph.D. graduate in Operations Management (OM) and Information Systems (IS) at the [University of Cologne](https://is3.uni-koeln.de/en/team/doctoral-researchers/ramin-ahadi), and a Visiting Ph.D.
 Scholar at [IE University Business School](https://www.ie.edu).
 My doctoral research is fully funded by a scholarship from the Institute of Energy Economics at the University of Cologne (EWI).

 I hold a Master’s degree in Industrial Engineering and a Bachelor’s degree in Mechanical Engineering from the [Ferdowsi University of Mashhad](https://en.um.ac.ir/content/Faculty-of-Engineering).
 Prior to embarking on my academic career I gained extensive teaching and research experience as a research assistant at the Ferdowsi University of Mashhad.